A History of Modern Graffiti Typefaces - Part 6 of 6

 A graffiti style font is any font that can be used to create tags, throws or pieces.

 For many people, that statement won't mean much.
-For those unfamiliar with the graffiti art form (sometimes called "Style Writing") & the surrounding culture & traditions, drawing clear bouderies around a graffiti genre in type is admittedly more difficult.
+For those unfamiliar with the jargon or the graffiti art form (sometimes called "Style Writing") & the surrounding culture & traditions, drawing clear bouderies around a graffiti genre in type is admittedly more difficult.
 As a result, most font websites, design blogs etc. do a fairly poor job of determining what IS a graffiti style & what IS NOT.
 The subject seems to boggle some so badly that the difficulty in defining "graffiti" seems to metastasize into a difficulty in defining a "font".
 This results, not only in "graffiti" categories filled with fonts that don't look like graffiti but also in lists of Photoshop & Procreate brushes being intermingled with clip-art, typefaces & hand lettering all labeled as "fonts".

 "Real" graffiti is mostly defined by it's physical location.
 If you paint anything on a public surface without permission, its graffiti.
 If you paint the same thing on a canvas maybe not.
 Removed from the physical context, a graffiti style must be defined by it's visual attributes.
 For an art style that adopts imagery & technique from everywhere & everything, you need to look for things that are unique to the style, innovations, contributions, the elements of the art that are new to the world.
 Look for the aspects that one would use if they were asked to imitate the style.
 Graffiti has tons of these identifiers.